droonga/droonga.org/tutorial/1.0.6/plugin-development/adapter/index.md

  * The `sample-logger` is the name of the plugin itself.
 You'll use it in your `catalog.json`, to activate the plugin.
  * As the example above, you must define your plugin as a module.
- * Behaviors at the adaption phase is defined a class called *adapter*.
+ * Behaviors at the pre adaption phase is defined a class called *adapter*.
    An adapter class must be defined as a subclass of the `Droonga::Adapter`, under the namespace of the plugin module.